Collared and non-collared manifold boundaries: Abstract

 \section{Abstract}

-{ We gather in this note results and examples about collared or non-collared boundaries of non-metrisable manifolds.
-Almost everything is well known but a bit scattered in the literature, and some of it is apparently not published at all.}
+{ We gather in this note results and examples about collared and non-collared boundaries in non-metrisable manifolds.
+It is known for a long time that boundaries are collared in metrisable manifolds, but the matter is more complicated for non-metrisable ones.
+The majority of the contents of this note is well known but a bit scattered in the literature (sometimes with small inaccuracies that we correct), and some of it is apparently not published at all and might be new.}